karllhughes/learn/_posts/2020-09-25-email-marketing-tools.md

 **[ReachMail](https://www.reachmail.net/)** ($0) - Provides a fantastic image library, lots of space for free accounts, and helps you achieve outstanding delivery success.

-**[Replybutton](https://replybutton.com/)** ($29) - Replybutton is a simple email follow-up automation tool with quick reply buttons.
+**[Replybutton](https://replybutton.com/)** ($29) - Replybutton is a simple startup marketing automation tool with quick reply buttons.
 They follow up your emails automatically until you get a reply and help you get more replies by adding quick reply buttons below your emails.

 **[Revue](https://www.getrevue.co/)** ($0) - Makes the sending process super simple by allowing you to add links to your newsletters from Pocket, plus you can start with 50 subscribers for free.